Our frequently asked questions about our Allocations Policy and Choice Based Lettings should help you understand the way homes are allocated by us.

 Q: How do I bid for a property?

-Properties are advertised weekly.
-Bidding opens on a Friday and you will need to apply before noon the following Tuesday.
+A: Properties are advertised weekly.
+Bidding opens on a Friday at 9am and closes at midday the following Tuesday.

 You can bid via the Herts Choice Homes website, by telephone, by text message, or, if you are vulnerable, staff will help you in making a bid.